-It's that time of the year again: Google has just announced the next major release of Android, known as Android Q until a proper name is unveiled.
+The next major version of Android is on the horizon, and it's currently known as Android Q until a proper name is unveiled.

-A developers' beta is already available for certain handsets, so if you don't mind playing around with unfinished software, keep reading to find out if your device is eligible.
-So far, Android Q has mostly introduced small enhancements and upgrades, but we expect that Google will debut much more notable features at its I/O 2019 conference in May.
+A public beta is now available for certain handsets, so if you don't mind playing around with unfinished software, keep reading to find out if your device is eligible.
+And now at Google's I/O developers' conference, the company has revealed many more big features and details about the upcoming OS refresh.

 Even if you don't want to jump into the beta, here's a look at everything you need to know about Android Q, what it'll be called, when the full version will be released, and the notable new additions that we know about so far.